seanpreston/quaderno-api/sections/expenses.md

 * You can also can use a date range as a filter by passing the `date` parameter in the url like `?date=DATE1,DATE2`.
 * State filtering is also available by passing the `state` parameter in the url like `?state=STATE`.
 * If you want to index the expenses for a specific vendor you can do it by passing the vendor id in the `contact` parameter like `?contact=3231`.
+* The `exchange_rate` value is only available if the expense currency differs from your account currency.

 ## Get expense
 `GET /expenses/1.json` will return the specified expense.